modev369/alx-system_engineering-devops/0x00-shell_basics/README.md

 the 4th script is a script that displays the contents of a directory in a long format. the 5th script is a script Display current directory contents, including hidden files (starting with .).
-Use the long format. the 6th script is a script that Display current directory contents with user and group IDs displayed numerically
+Use the long format. the 6th script is a script that Display current directory contents with user and group IDs displayed numerically the 7th script is a script that creates a directory named my_first _directory in the /tmp/ directory.